icssc/docs/content/docs/contributor/common/guidelines.md

 Open-source contributions to our projects are encouraged, and are an excellent way to build technical skills while improving tools used by real students.
 By respecting the following guidelines, you can help ensure your own contribution is meaningful.

-Contributions that violate these policies may be rejected.
-If you have questions, reach out on our [Discord server](https://discord.gg/MxZqH4Zz4b).

 ## GitHub Courtesy

 Our internal teams are often hard at work on quarterly initiatives, and some of our GitHub issues may be part of these timelines.
 To prevent collisions with other developers, please: